ibm-cloud-docs/hybrid-workloads/about.md

 Hybrid cloud with {{site.data.keyword.IBM_notm}} enables a seamless integration of on-premises, public cloud, and edge environments to optimize your IT infrastructure. {{site.data.keyword.Bluemix_notm}} hybrid solutions connect your existing on-premises systems with the flexibility and scalability of the cloud for a unified and efficient application development environment.
 Use {{site.data.keyword.Bluemix_notm}}'s services and solutions that are designed to support and manage secure, scalable, and cost-effective hybrid environments.
 {: shortdesc}

+Managing workloads in hybrid environments allows you to leverage the best of both on-premises and cloud infrastructure.
+This approach provides greater flexibility and scalability compared to a single public or private cloud solution.

 ## What is hybrid cloud?
 {: #why-hybrid}